 Graduate Assistantships & Scholarships

-RWU offers graduate assistantship and scholarship opportunities to students enrolled in the programs in Architecture, Criminal Justice, Forensic & Legal Psychology, Forensic Mental Health Counseling, and Historic Preservation.
+RWU offers graduate assistantship and scholarship opportunities to students enrolled in the programs in Architecture, Business Administration, Criminal Justice, Forensic & Legal Psychology, Forensic Mental Health Counseling, and Historic Preservation.
 The amounts for these awards vary by program.